Cognitive bias in diagnostic radiology

 Making a judgment on an aspect of an image that is based on one's own perception of what that represents.
 Representativeness bias as the description suggest can also be heuristic in nature.

-Search satisfaction is the tendency to cease a search early due to early findings satisfying the reader.
+Search satisfaction is the tendency to prematurely stop searching after early findings satisfy the reader that the diagnosis or symptoms can be explained.
 Satisfaction of search (SOS) errors have been reported to account for 22% of diagnostic errors 4.
+A systematic approach to image interpretation and review of check areas and not-to-miss diagnoses can help to reduce this bias.

 Zebra retreat bias

 A reader will not make a rare diagnosis, which is otherwise supported by the available evidence due to a lack of confidence.

 - 1. Bruno MA, Walker EA, Abujudeh HH.
 Understanding and Confronting Our Mistakes: The Epidemiology of Error in Radiology and Strategies for Error Reduction.
 (2015) Radiographics : a review publication of the Radiological Society of North America, Inc. 35 (6): 1668-76. doi:10.1148/rg.2015150023 - Pubmed